 How Can I Check the HTTP Status Codes for a Specific Webpage?

-Nowadays, it is easy to find the HTTP status codes that are returned by webpages.
+Nowadays, it is easy to find the HTTP status codes that are returned by web pages.
 Most web browsers have this functionality built-in and there are even web-based services that allow you to perform audits that will provide you with the status codes.
 Below, we will examine both approaches and discuss their advantages and disadvantages.

 To start, we’ll take a look at the web-based service option.
-There are plenty of services on the web that provide this functionality.
+There are plenty of services on the web that provides this functionality.
 We like to use HTTPstatus.io since it has a very clean, easy-to-understand interface.
 Just type or paste the URL(s) that you wish to inspect and click the Check Status button.
 The service will check the HTTP status codes that are returned by the server and will display them to you.

 The main downside of the web-based status codes checkers is that they are not very granular and most of them will provide you with details only on the overall status codes returned by the webpage itself but will omit the status codes returned by the various stylesheets, embedded documents, and other multimedia that is found on the page.